-It has never been easier to share your music than it is today; in the era of Bandcamp, Soundcloud, Youtube, MixCloud anyone who wants to broadcast what they create or play can do so with two clicks (and a registration).
-Before the internet, it was more complex.
+It's never been easier to share your music than it is today; in the age of Bandcamp, Soundcloud, Youtube and MixCloud, anyone wishing to broadcast what they create or play can do so with just two clicks (and a registration).
+Before the internet, things were more complex.

-The famous DIY (Do It Yourself) required a few extra steps: recording yourself or having your music recorded, burning it, distributing it and communicating as you could.
-A real adventure that the mythical label Le Kiosque d'Orphée illustrates perfectly.
+The famous DIY (Do It Yourself) required a few extra steps: recording yourself or having your music recorded, burning it, distributing it and communicating as best you could.
+A real adventure, perfectly illustrated by the legendary Le Kiosque d'Orphée label.

-At the end of the 50's, a passionate audiophile named Georges Batard founded in Paris a small independent label open to all musical styles as well as to amateur musicians who wanted to see a concert, a few songs and various sound experiments recorded.
-Everything was released: French folk songs, amateur religious choirs, jazz, beat, sound illustrations, psychedelic rock, provincial folklore, progressive, memories of particular events, punk, reggae, classical, contemporary, concrete music etc.
+At the end of the 50s, a passionate audiophile by the name of Georges Batard founded a small independent label in Paris, open to all musical styles, as well as to amateur musicians wishing to have a concert, a few songs and various sound experiments recorded.
+Everything was included: French folk song, amateur religious choirs, jazz, beat, sound illustrations, psychedelic rock, provincial folklore, progressive, souvenirs of special events, punk, reggae, classical, contemporary, musique concrète and more.

-Here are 10 records from this magnificent cave of the underground.
+Here are 10 discs from this magnificent cavern of the underground.

 Mar-Vista - Visions of Sodal Ye (1976)